HoloLib

 • **HeadingMode::CustomAngles**, use the theta you stored in each PathPoint, so you control the heading point by point.

-Set reversed = true (the last argument) to drive the path backwards.
+Set the reversed argument to true to drive the path backwards.
 A couple of practical notes: tuning the lookahead matters, too short and it wobbles trying to hug the line, too long and it cuts corners.
 Start around 6-10 inches and adjust.
-And you need at least two points or it won't run.
+And you need at least two points, it returns immediately otherwise.

-You can build paths by hand like above, load them from a file with parsePathData(...), or design them in the simulator (tools/sim_auton.py) and paste the result in.
+You can build paths by hand like above, or design them in the simulator (tools/sim_auton.py) and paste the result in.

 Driver control